Elmo's World: Background

 By the early 1990s, Sesame Street had been on the air for over 20 years and was, as author Michael Davis put it, "the undisputed heavyweight champion of preschool television".
-The show's dominance began to be challenged throughout the decade by other television shows for preschoolers such as The Backyardigans, Barney & Friends, Blue's Clues, and Teletubbies, by the growth of the children's home video industry, and by the increase of thirty-minute children's shows on cable.
-Sesame Streets ratings declined, so the Children's Television Workshop (CTW) (now Sesame Workshop), (Note: The CTW changed its name to the Sesame Workshop (SW) in June 2000.) the organization responsible for putting the show on the air, responded by researching the reasons for their lower ratings.
+The show's dominance began to be challenged throughout the decade by other television shows for preschoolers such as Barney & Friends, Blue's Clues, and Teletubbies, by the growth of the children's home video industry, and by the increase of thirty-minute children's shows on cable.
+Sesame Streets ratings declined, so the Children's Television Workshop (CTW) (now Sesame Workshop), (Note: The CTW, the organization responsible for putting the show on the air, changed its name to the Sesame Workshop (SW) in June 2000.) responded by researching the reasons for their lower ratings.

-For the first time since the show debuted, the producers and a team of researchers analyzed Sesame Streets content and structure, and studied how children's viewing habits had changed.
+For the first time since the show debuted, the producers and a team of researchers analyzed Sesame Streets content and structure and studied how children's viewing habits had changed.
 The analysis was conducted during a series of two-week-long workshops and was completed in time for the show's 30th anniversary in 1999.
-The CTW found that although the show was produced for children between the ages of three and five, their viewers had become more sophisticated since its debut and began to watch the show sooner, as early as ten months of age.
+The CTW found that although the show was produced for children between the ages of three and five, its viewers had become more sophisticated since its debut and began watching the show as early as ten months of age.
 The producers found that the show's original format, which consisted of a series of short clips similar to the structure of a magazine, was not necessarily the most effective way to hold young viewers' attention.
 They also found that their viewers, especially the younger ones, lost attention with Sesame Street after 40 to 45 minutes.